Our Location

 Is Cancer Risk a Legitimate Reason to Deprive Aging Women of Healthy Aging?

 Hormones like estrogen and testosterone affect cell growth and proliferation; unchecked cell growth and proliferation increase in the cancer risk in this population.
 This fear about cancer development is an important reason why more aging women chose not to restore their hormonal levels to more youthful levels.
 Does that mean aging women should simply accept the sex hormone deficiencies they face as a part of “normal” aging?
-No!
-Bioidentical hormones replacement therapy BHRT is a Woman’ right.

 To better clarify the association between sex hormone restoration and the increased risk of cancer risk we asked a simple question: If estrogen caused breast cancer, we would expect to see very high rates of breast cancer in young women of childbearing age; In addition would we see dramatic decrease in breast cancer after menopause?
 However this simply is not the case.
 Clearly, aging and improper use of conventional HRT (not bioidentical hormones replacement therapy) is the primary cause of breast cancer;